Operation Goranboy: Goranboy

 On 13 June 1992, Azerbaijan launched the main large-scale three-day offensive against the region of Goranboy (the territory of the former Shahumyan rayon of Azerbaijan SSR) located north of Nagorno-Karabakh, which was defended by the Armenian volunteer detachments.
 This offensive was code-named Operation Goranboy (named after the rayon that lies to the north of former Nagorno-Karabakh Autonomous Oblast (NKAO)) and headed by Surat Huseynov.
 As many as 4 tank battalions and 2 mechanized infantry battalions of the 23rd Division of the former Soviet Union Army, as well as 4 additional battalions of the Azerbaijan Army and various brigades from the neighboring regions, were joined in this operation.
 After 15 hours of fierce fighting against the Azerbaijani forces, the two Armenian detachments withdrew.
 Azerbaijan managed to capture several dozen villages in the Goranboy region originally held by the Armenian forces, and the entire Armenian civilian population of this region fled.
 According to a report by the Memorial human rights society, which sent its mission to Goranboy in the aftermath of the operation, there were no civilian casualties, as Armenians had fled the region before the Azerbaijani troops approached them.
 The population of the neighboring Azerbaijani and Russian villages remained unaffected.

 Battle of Martakert

 On July 4, 1992, after a long siege, Azerbaijani forces captured the largest town in the region, Martakert, also known as Aghdara.
-The Armenian forces left the town in panic, abandoning weapons and equipment.
+The Armenian forces left being outnumbered but forced serious casualties and loss of weapons and equipment to Azeri forces.
 The scale of the Azerbaijani offensive prompted the government of Armenia to openly threaten Azerbaijan that it would overtly intervene and assist the separatists fighting in Karabakh.

 According to Robert Kocharyan, by this time Azerbaijan had captured more than 48% of the territory of the former NKAO, creating a situation of panic among Armenians.